Vulcaine/BLAST_public/README.md

-// Of course you can define if without returning the value to something, this is the void if if ( var == 2 ? someAction(); // where someAction can return anythingm the value dismissed from stack
+// Of course you can define if without returning the value to something, this is the void if if ( var == 2 ? someAction(); // where someAction can return anything the value dismissed from stack
 );

 // using in method